 3. Deer Hunting

 When going deer hunting you need to make sure that the site is one that harbors plenty of deer.
 If you are using a rifle, you may want to shoot at a spot where there are a lot of trees or branches to use as cover.
+It would be smart to use 1-4x scopes to help you lock your target’s sight while keeping a safe distance.
 Make sure to use different positions of your site so that you do not attract too many deer to your hunting trip.